Geta/Geta.EPi.Imageshop/README.md

 # Configuration

 See configuration section &lt;geta.epi.imageshop&gt; in web.config for examples.
-It is important to also add your access token there.